askalione/Structr/wiki/Abstractions/Helpers/BindHelper.md

 # BindHelper

-`BindHelper` provides functionality for generating instaces of objects on base of some Enum, while binding data containing in enum attributes to coresponding properties of specified objects.
+`BindHelper` provides functionality for generating objects on base of some Enum, while binding data contained in enum attributes to coresponding properties of specified objects.

 ## Usage

-One of common usecases of this helper is a creating permissions objects based on corresponding enumeration.
+One of common usecases of this helper is a permission-objects creating objects based on corresponding enumeration.

 Let's say we've got some enumeration containing permission items: